tylerlum/CarND-LaneLines-P1/README.md

 # **Finding Lane Lines on the Road**

-The purpose of this project is to implement a computer vision solution to lane line detection for potential self-driving car applications.
+The purpose of this project is to implement a computer vision solution for lane line detection for potential self-driving car applications.
 The program takes in an image taken from a car's forward-facing camera and outputs an image with the lane lines highlighted in red.

 ## Examples of the code in action